adamedx/autographps-sdk/README.md

   `.\build\quickstart.ps1`

-This will download dependencies, build the PoshGraph-SDK module, and launch a new PowerShell console with the module imported.
-You can execute a PoshGraph-SDK cmdlet like the following in the console -- try it:
+This will download dependencies, build the AutoGraphPS-SDK module, and launch a new PowerShell console with the module imported.
+You can execute a AutoGraphPS-SDK cmdlet like the following in the console -- try it:

   `Test-Graph`